amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 Academically, most students start with great enthusiasm.
 Everyone wants a high CGPA, everyone promises themselves they'll study regularly, and everyone tries to maintain that famous 75% attendance requirement.
 For the first few weeks, notebooks are neat, assignments are submitted on time, and motivation is at an all-time high.

 But slowly, reality begins to set in.
-A large number of students eventually find themselves watching YouTube lectures from channels like Tickles Academy, Gate Smashers, or some random "Complete Unit in 15 Minutes" video just one day before the exam.
+A large number of students eventually find themselves watching YouTube lectures from channels like Tickles Academy, Gate Smashers, or some random YT channel and  "Complete Unit in 15 Minutes" video just one day before the exam.
 Somehow, these videos become the unofficial professors for half the batch during exam season.

-And of course, no discussion about first year would be complete without mentioning crushes.
-At some point, many students end up trying to impress that one person that you find interesting.
+And many students end up trying to impress that one person that you find interesting.<br>
+Relationship advice: Honestly, I am not completely the right person to talk about it because I should be on another side by considering both sides.
+But I just want to tell you: do you want a girlfriend/boyfriend just because others have one, or did you like her beauty and not her heart?
+Or do you want to tell others how beautiful/smart your gf/bf is?
+Be honest with yourself.
+There is no shame in being in a relationship, but from my experience of 4 years, 70–80% of relationships end by the final year, and choosing the wrong girl/boy can end up wasting your complete 4 years.The decision is yours!
 <br>
 <br>